digst/cloud/design.md

 - *Application Development.* A governement organisation decides that GovCloud is the future home for a new application.
 Early in the process SIT helps to identify reusable services and data on the GovCloud.
 SIT provides a sandbox environment and a toolchain for developers to produce initial proof of concepts.
 DIGST supports the project

 <br>
-Furture versions of the GovCloud is expected to focus on *Compliance as a Service, Development procurment framework, Sharing of sensistive data, Reuse Application/Service,  Migrate existing application*.
+Furture versions of the GovCloud is expected to add capabilitiued supporting  *Compliance as a Service, Development procurment framework, Sharing of sensistive data, Reuse Application/Service, Hybrid Cloud/Scale Out*, and *Migrate existing application*.
 [See appendix]